- APPOINTMENT AND ROLE OF DECIDING OFFICERS

 Rule (2) No one should be judge in his/her own cause

 A DO is required to make an independent judgement on the application of the law, and is not subject to directions when making a decision.
 A DO must determine the question before him/her and there should not be even an appearance of the case having been decided on the basis of another person's say-so.
-Accordingly, while it is acceptable to seek advice from others on a point, a DO should never refer a file for directions as to what decision to give.
+Accordingly, while it is acceptable to seek advice from others on a point, and, in particular in Intreo offices DOs are encouraged to consult within the Integrated Decisions Team, a DO should never refer a file for directions as to what decision to give.

 [For this reason also, inspectors should be careful, in submitting cases to DOs, not to use wording such as "submitted for disallowance" but instead to use the expression "submitted for consideration of disallowance".